-In 1962, voters created the Conejo Recreation & District when folks moving into the Conejo Valley decided they wanted to create local parks and recreation programs for their growing families.
+In 1962, voters created the Conejo Recreation & Park District when folks moving into the Conejo Valley decided they wanted to create local parks and recreation programs for their growing families.

 ConejoRPD’s longstanding mission is: “To enrich the quality of life for our community by preserving and enhancing recreational opportunities, parks, and open space.”

 Today, the District serves nearly 140,000 Conejo Valley residents by maintaining more than 50 parks and recreation facilities, offering thousands of classes each year, hosting dozens of community events, and, in cooperation with the City of Thousand Oaks, caring for 15,000+ acres of open space and 140 miles of trails via the Conejo Open Space Conservation Agency (COSCA).

 ConejoRPD is full of passionate and dedicated employees who take pride in providing quality parks and interesting and diverse programs.
 We consist of 91 full-time, 53 regular part-time, and approximately 325 part-time/seasonal employees, not to mention our myriad of contract instructors who supply us with outstanding recreational offerings.
 Plus, we rely heavily

 Our annual operating budget for the general fund is $20,000,000, approximately 70% of which comes from property taxes.
 Approximately six cents of every base property tax dollar is allocated to ConejoRPD.
 So a big THANK YOU to Conejo Valley property owners for your ongoing investment in your community.

 Beneficial partnerships with other government agencies like the City, the County, and the School District, and with community institutions like California Lutheran University and a host of service clubs and non-profit organizations enable residents to enjoy significantly more facilities and recreational services than we could hope to offer on our own.